 Much of my customer base is from follow-ups and referral business.
-I can contribute this to knowing how to correctly follow up with customers who need time to make a decision.
+A lot of it stems from knowing how to correctly follow up with customers.

 Many sales people are trained in methods that are opposite of following up with customers.
 Salespeople have a reputation of being pushy and trying to get the customer to make a decision the same day.
 Why is this?

 Many salespeople work on commission, so they are trying anything they can to make sure they don’t hear the dreaded “I’ll think about it and get back to you.”

 90% of customers who don’t make a decision the day they come in or inquire about a product or service wont come back.
 Many of them will sign up with a competitor, never research and make a decision, or make a completely different decision after speaking to someone else.

 For this reason, it is even more important to make sure you follow up with customers and make sure they are quality follow-ups.

 Table of Contents